bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 Also, some more optional terms are available, but commonly less used:

-- ``inputs`` is an advanced feature.
-Should be used only when automatic detection of workflow input files does not work properly.
-Input files and directories can be specified, and will be added as overall input parameters to the workflow (in addition to the ones detected).

-- ``outputs`` is an advanced feature.
-Should be used only when automatic detection of workflow output files does not work properly.
-Output files and directories can be specified, and will be added as overall output parameters to the workflow (in addition to the ones detected).
+- ``inputs`` to manually include input parameters (files or directories) to the application, in addition to the ones detected.
+In order to include very large files in the crate without actually copying them, files from remote repositories can be referenced (e.g. ``https://zenodo.org/records/10782431/files/lysozyme_datasets.zip``)

+- ``outputs`` to manually include output parameters (files or directories) to the application, in addition to the ones detected.
+In order to include very large files in the crate without actually copying them, files from remote repositories can be referenced (e.g. ``https://zenodo.org/records/10783183/files/results_2003_0521_boumardes_BS.tar.gz``)

+- ``sources_main_file`` is an advanced feature very rarely used, to override the detected main file for the application.
-- ``sources_main_file`` is an advanced feature.
-It is the name of the main source file of the application, and may be specified if the user wants to select a particular file as such.
+  It defines the name of the main source file of the application, and may be specified if the user wants to select a particular file as such.
 The COMPSs runtime detects automatically the main source of an application, therefore, this is a way to override the detected file.
 The file can be specified with a relative path inside one of the directories listed in ``sources``.
 An absolute path can also be used.